The Limit Shape of a Stochastic Bulgarian Solitaire: The average shape result

 \underline{Regime 1}: $k\leq m$.
-In order for a specific card to be in the $k$th bowl (i) it must have been picked in the round when the bowl was created, for which the probability is $p$, and (ii) it must have stayed in that bowl and not been picked in the following $k-1$ rounds, for which the probability is $(1-p)^{k-1}$.
+In order for a specific card to be in the $k$th bowl (i) it must have been picked in the move when the bowl was created, for which the probability is $p$, and (ii) it must have stayed in that bowl and not been picked in the following $k-1$ moves, for which the probability is $(1-p)^{k-1}$.
 Thus,